Always Come Back to Your Love

 "Always Come Back to Your Love" is a song by Irish singer Samantha Mumba, released as the third single from her debut studio album, Gotta Tell You (2000), on 19 February 2001.
 The song was written by Hallgeir Rustan and producers Stargate, who recorded it at the producers' Norwegian studio.
-"Always Come Back to Your Love" was Mumba's second and final song to top the Irish Singles Chart in her home country of Ireland, as it peaked at number one on the chart dated 22 February 2001.
-It also peaked in the top 10 in United Kingdom and Romania, reaching numbers three and ten on their respective charts.
-However, the song stalled outside the top 40 in Australia and New Zealand.
+"Always Come Back to Your Love" was Mumba's second and final song to top the Irish Singles Chart, peaking at number one on the week dated 22 February 2001.
+It also entered the top 10 in the United Kingdom and Romania, reaching numbers three and 10, respectively.

 Music video

 The video starts off with Mumba exiting a car that just pulled into a building, and she starts singing.
 It cuts to a new scene where Mumba is sitting with friends in a blue room while boys walk in; the video switches between this scene and her dancing a routine.
 These three scenes continue to switch during the rest of the song.